jeremyButtler/bioTools/getLinSrc/lineageSheets.md

      - A `!` at the start means this variant can not be present
        - ex `!<variant_name_(id)>`
+     - `NA` for no lineage
+       - here to allow you to fill blank cells with something
+  12. Using an `#` symbol means everything else should be ingored
+      - Use this to add notes at the end

 The variant list is always at the end after the '*' column.
 This allows a flexibal system were more entries